NevenaIvanovic/nevenaivanovic.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a postdoctoral researcher at the University of Groningen, Faculty of Economics and Business.
+I am a postdoctoral researcher at Duke University, and a visiting scholar at the Fuqua School of Business.

 My research focuses on understanding how individuals perform and interact to form successful and resilient teams and organizations within high-stakes, stressful, disruptive, and digitally-mediated work environments.
 I am particularly interested in how technology can be effectively integrated into the workplace to complement and enhance both human capabilities and interpersonal interactions.